jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 ## Use 3rd party libs in your build class

-You can mention directly in the build class, the external library you need to compile and execute your build class.
+You can mention inline the external library you need to compile and execute your build class.
 For exemple, you main need *Apache HttpClient* library to perform some non basic HTTP tasks.

 1. Annotate your class with module you want to use.
 There can be many.